sonic-net/SONiC/doc/event-alarm-framework/events-producer.md

 ## YANG schema compilation to language constants
 - The publishers specify event source & type as strings. e.g. "sonic-events-bgp" and "bgp-state".
 - To avoid publishers making mistakes in the strings or publish an event w/o yang model, create these strings as constants for "c++" & "python".
-- These strings can be created at compile time from YANG schema
+- These constants can be created at compile time from YANG schema.
+- The code could be forced to use these constants instead of literal strings.
 - Sample:
 ```
 sonic_events_bgp.h